 A firm favourite with Secret London’s Stoke Newington local, Rasa is hot pink on the outside and hot stuff on the inside.
 One of the best Indian restaurants in London, the menu is a veggie-heavy exploration of Keralan cuisine that will have you salivating.
 Start with the banana boli and take it from there; you will not be disappointed.

-2. Get wet at West Reservoir Water Sports Centre
+2. Get wet at the West Reservoir Water Sports Centre

-Work off that pizza with a trip to north-east London’s premier watersports centre.
+Work up a sweat with a trip to the North-East London’s premier watersports centre, which is tucked away in a hidden corner of Stokey.
 Canoeing, kayaking and sailing are the major draws here, but hardy souls can indulge in a bit of open-water swimming come summertime.
 It also makes for a surprisingly beautiful wedding venue.

 3. Enjoy cocktails and burlesque at Fontaine’s

 Kick up your heels and put your gladrags on, because a trip to Fontaine’s is on the cards.
 This art deco bar was founded by burlesque performer Emerald Fontaine, and regularly hosts singers, burlesque shows, and swing dancing lessons.
 Whether your poison of choice is a Clover Club or a Corpse Reviver No. 2, a drink here will be a sassy yet classy affair.

 4. Sink a pint at The Jolly Butchers